leppekja/IRS-990-DAFs/README.md

 fields.csv contains the fields and variable descriptions for those collected within the scope of this analysis.
 This is a work in progress and may be updated to account for differing versions.

 ### Step 3b
-##### INCOMPLETE
+##### COMPLETE

 We need to read the data into a database accessible online for the web application.
+We're using a PostgreSQL database on AWS RDS. create.sql is a psql script to create the schema; otherwise, the schema is also implemented through Django's Model classes.
+A ERD diagram is in daf_erd_diagram_sketch.png and will be updated soon.

 ### Step 4
 ##### INCOMPLETE